grantlerduck/go-aws-lambda-dynamo/README.md

 However, it is a nice practice to get the concepts.

 Background: I am mainly a Kotlin/Spring Developer and AWS Cloud Architect with a DataSceince backround.
 Hence, you will find javaish or pythonish patterns in the code.
-It has hard to get rid of habbits :D
+It is hard to get rid of habbits :D

 ## AWS Infrastructure